Zacharie Robichon: Karting

 Robichon got his passion for car racing growing up came from his father who raced Formula cars in the 70s and 80s.

-He began karting at 14 years of age and didn't enter a full season of competition until 2009 when he began racing in the Canadian National Karting Championships, Rotax Senior class.In September 2011, Robichon beat seven other karters to win the third "Hinchtown.com Canadian Karting Award" sponsored by IndyCar driver James Hinchcliffe.
+Robichon began karting at 14 years of age and didn't enter a full season of competition until 2009 when he began racing in the Canadian National Karting Championships, Rotax Senior class.In September 2011, Robichon beat seven other karters to win the third "Hinchtown.com Canadian Karting Award" sponsored by IndyCar driver James Hinchcliffe.
 The prize was a fully-paid, three-day "Wheel to Wheel" race licensing course at the Bridgestone Racing Academy.

 F1600

 After competing for Canada in the annual Formula Ford Festival, Robichon moved to Formula 1600 after his father agreed to fund one season on the condition that he find sponsors to pay for subsequent years.
-In 2014 he competed in both the Quebec-based Toyo Tires Formula Tour 1600 and Ontario-based Toyo Tires F1600 Championship Series Class A with BGR Team Grote, as well as two races in the 2014 F2000 Championship Series.
+In 2014, he competed in both the Quebec-based Toyo Tires Formula Tour 1600 and Ontario-based Toyo Tires F1600 Championship Series Class A with BGR Team Grote, as well as two races in the 2014 F2000 Championship Series.
 He took two podiums in four starts in the Formula Four and one win and three podiums in eight starts in the F1600 Championship Series.

 In September, Robichon won the Can-Am Cup in a photo finish, catching leader Tristan DeGrand at the last turn on the final lap and then out-dragging his rival to the finish line.

 In 2015, Robichon joined Brian Graham Racing and finished second overall in the Toyo Tires F1600 Championship "class A" Series, with three wins, eight podiums and five poles in eight starts.
 While racing in F1600, Robichon also worked as an engineer and mechanic for other drivers.

 Porsche GT3 Cup

 After three seasons of Formula 1600, Robichon made the switch to sportscars, racing in the Ultra 94 Porsche GT 3 Canada Series for Mark Motors Racing in Ottawa in 2016.

-He raced for three seasons in the Ultra 94 Porsche GT3 Cup Canada finishing third overall in 2016, with two wins and 10 podiums in 12 starts.
+Robichon raced for three seasons in the Ultra 94 Porsche GT3 Cup Canada finishing third overall in 2016, with two wins and 10 podiums in 12 starts.
 He also started two races in the 2016 Porsche GT3 Cup Challenge USA scoring one podium for Mark Motors Racing.

-He returned to Ultra 94 Porsche GT3 Cup Canada with Mark Motors in 2017, taking second overall with 2 two wins, 11 podiums and one pole in 12 races.
+Robichon returned to Ultra 94 Porsche GT3 Cup Canada with Mark Motors in 2017, taking second overall with two wins, 11 podiums and one pole in 12 races.